Skip to content

 Getting started

-1. An active, verified PayPal Business account in a supported market.
-Kustom does not provision PayPal accounts.
-If you do not have one, complete PayPal's onboarding and KYC process first.
+Before you begin: You need an active, verified PayPal Business account in a supported market.
+Kustom does not provision PayPal accounts — if you don't have one, complete PayPal's onboarding and KYC process first.
 A link is available in the Kustom Portal.

-• Playground (testing): Link a sandbox Business Account related to your Main account, found in the “Testing” tab.
-Use one of the Personal accounts, also found under “Testing” to act as the shopper during testing.
+• Playground: Link a sandbox Business Account related to your Main account, found in the "Testing" tab.
+Use one of the Personal accounts under "Testing" to act as the shopper.

 • Production: Link your Main account directly.